bluekick83/cellclear/README.md

 # CellClear
-Eradication of COVID-19 through the cellular clearance approach
+Eradication of COVID-19 through a geo-cell clearance approach.

 ## Overview